sapphonie/f2-plugins-updated-DO-NOT-USE-THIS/README.md

 * unloads plugins that force map changes if not unloaded
 * forked off [rglqol](https://github.com/stephanieLGBT/rgl-server-resources)

+#### restorescore:
+* now zeros damage at start of teamplay start (ie a game starts), this prevents soapdm dmg from showing up on scoreboard toggle

 ##### more coming soon

 ## Installation: